TadiT7/treble_experimentations_wiki/How-to-create-an-overlay?.md

 Then inside your device's directory, create a `res` folder and copy inside the `xml` folder (if exists) from apk **decompiled** by apktool.
 Then inside the `res`, also copy the `values` folder.
 Inside it, delete every file which isn't called `arrays`, `bools`, `integers`, `strings` (.xml).

+Then you need to merge all .xml into config.xml (copy all file content within `<resources></resources>`).

 ## Build with your own PC

 Install **xmlstarlet** if you don't have it by:
 `sudo apt install xmlstarlet`
 Then go into `vendor_hardware_overlay/tests`, open terminal and run:
 `bash tests.sh`

+If you see lines like this `defines a non-existing attribute APKTOOL_DUMMY_36` after test you need to delete this attribute from config.xml

 As a result, you'll get a recommended priority level which you should replace in your `AndroidManifest.xml`.
 Inside the `overlay.mk` of main directory add your `LOCAL_PACKAGE_NAME`, in the alphabetic order.